raiden-network/raiden/docs/rest_api.rst

         'token_network_identifier': '0xedf18937be4064dfbe3e307bd193e812b723ac6f'
      }, ...]

   :statuscode 200: For successful query
   :statuscode 400: If the provided query string is malformed
   :statuscode 404: If the token at the given token_address does not exist
   :statuscode 409: If the given block number or token_address arguments are invalid
   :statuscode 500: Internal Raiden node error

 .. http:get:: /api/(version)/raiden_events/payment_networks/(token_address)/channels/(partner_address)

-   Query f1or Raiden internal node events.
+   Query for Raiden internal node events.

    **Example Request**: